 We covered arch height extensively in our Arch Support for Runners guide.
 It’s important to know that not all arches are the same, going from flat to really high.

-On the bright side, we’re not talking about measuring this in millimeters.
+On the bright side, we’re not talking about measuring this in millimetres.
 The goal is for the insole (and its dome in the midfoot area) to provide full contact with your foot.
 Brands usually list their (3 or 4) arch height options on their website so you can decide what’s the best option for you.

 Gender differences in insoles